Vulnogram/Vulnogram.github.io/docs/index.md

 ## 7. How to Reject a CVE ID

 Use <b class="lbl bor vgi-del">Reject this CVE ID</b> and <b class="lbl bor vgi-no">Reject this ID</b> controls to retire unused IDs or withdraw published records.
-The two workflows below show where each reject action lives.
+The workflows below show where each reject action lives.

 ### a) Rejecting Unused or Unpublished CVEs